atom-box/tatll/posts/working-remotel-commuting.md

 ---

 ## Introduction
 When your place of work is outside of your home, the physical movement from home to work is called commuting.
-But what if your office and bedroom are 10 feet away from each other?
+But what if your workplace and bedroom are 10 feet away from each other?
 Or are in fact the same room?

 In that case, it is still important to commute.
-And I can tell you why.
+And I can tell you why and how.

+## How
+The commute is circular or semi-circular if your work from home.
+If you and your partner both work from home, you can bookend the day with a neighborhood loop on foot or on bikes to a light errand, such as buying milk or to the bakery.

+A semicircular commute when working from home can be to walk to a cafe, McDonalds, or library for the morning, bringing your laptop.
+I have even done fine Zoom meetings at those places, using cheap noise cancelling headphones (30USD).

 ## Partner Time
 Walking while both facing forward is like time spent in a car.
 The conversation is different.
 If you or your partner are male, you might really know what I mean with this one.
 It's a different kind of conversation.